GustavoSZ124/Obsidian-Theme-Seamless-View/README.md

 # Seamless View Theme for Obsidian

-**Seamless View** is a custom CSS theme for Obsidian designed to provide a **unified and seamless experience** between the Live Preview and Read Mode, ensuring minimal visual differences when toggling between the two.
-This is particularly **useful for canvas elements** where cards have specific sizes, ensuring consistency in appearance when edit the content.
+Seamless View is a minimalist theme designed to **reduce the differences** between live preview mode and read mode.
+This provides a **seamless experience** when editing elements within a canvas, ensuring **consistency of card sizes**.

 <p align="center">
   <img src="assets/Seamless View HD.png" alt="screenshot" style="max-width: auto;">